Global Portfolio Diversification 2025

 • Agricultural: Grains, livestock, soft commodities

-• Industrial Metals: Copper, aluminum, steel
+• Industrial Metals: Copper, aluminium, steel

 • Allocation: 3-8% of total portfolio